wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 ### Prerequisites

 - **Networking:** The minimum requirement is an outbound HTTPS connection to your Operations for Applications service, so the proxy can send metrics to the service.
 For metrics, by default the proxy uses port 2878.
 You can change this port and you can configure [separate proxy ports](proxies_configuring.html#configuration-properties) for histograms and traces.

+   {% include important.html content="If your service subscription is onboarded to VMware Cloud services, an outbound HTTPS connection to the VMware Cloud Services Console (`https://console.cloud.vmware.com/`) also must be allowed.
+For details about original and VMware Cloud services subscriptions, see [Subscription Types](subscriptions-differences.html)."%}

   You can use an [HTTP proxy](#configure-wavefront-proxy-with-an-httphttps-proxy) for the connection.